 b.)
 Any changes to dues shall be determined by a vote of the decision-making member at BGP General Membership meeting.
 The dues requirements will be displayed on the party's website.

 c.)
-Membership dues are waived for all who meet criteria in section 4c.)
+Membership dues are waived for all who meet the criteria in section 4c.)

 Party Affiliation.
 Decision-Making Members must affiliate with the Green Party.

-- In the presence of a Green Party ballot line, Decision-Making Members must register to vote as a Green Party member.
+- In the presence of a Green Party ballot line, Decision-Making Members must register to vote as a Green Party members.

 - In the absence of a Green Party ballot line, Decision-Making Members must register as “Other: Green Party” or “Unaffiliated.”